Wolf Kahn, Receding Towpath II, 1986

-Our next painting theme centers on appreciation of the ocean and sea life.
-For your full hour of weekly sketchbook drawing, sketch ideas relating to Taylor’s work, thumbnails to plan the composition of your painting, and/or the following:
+SKETCH: Our next painting theme centers on appreciation of the ocean and sea life.
+For your full 60 minutes of sketchbook work, draw a variety of ideas relating to Taylor’s work, thumbnails to plan the composition of your painting, and some imagery from the following:

 Bow Seat Ocean Awareness Contest

-Look at the evolution of Mondrian’s work and how he changes over a period of time.
+Look at the evolution of Mondrian’s work and how his approach changes over a period of time.
 What do you think was important to him as an artist?
 Why didn’t he keep painting trees in the same way?

-1. Look at the three links below and read both articles fully.
-In your sketchbook notes, explain what a “series” is and discuss three points about the advantages and purpose of working in a series.
+Sketchbook Notes: Look at the three links below and read both articles fully.
+Explain what a “series” is and discuss three points about the advantages and purpose of working in a series.

 Advantages to working in a series